Nero Wolfe: Beer

 Nero Wolfe's first recorded words are, "Where's the beer?"

 The first novel, Fer-de-Lance, introduces Wolfe as he prepares to change his habits.
 With Prohibition at an end, he can stop buying kegs of bootleg beer and purchase it legally in bottles.
 Fritz brings in samples of 49 different brands for him to evaluate, from which he ultimately selects Remmers as his favorite.
 Several times during the story, Wolfe announces his intention to reduce his beer intake from six quarts a day to five.
 "I grinned at that, for I didn't believe it", Archie Goodwin writes.

-Like most other things in Wolfe's life, his beer drinking is bound by ritual.
-Seated at his desk, Wolfe presses the button twice to ring for beer, and Fritz delivers the bottles unopened; Wolfe uncaps the bottles himself, using an 18-karat gold bottle opener given to him by a satisfied client.
-He never drinks directly from the bottle, but instead pours the beer into a glass and lets the foam settle to an appropriate level before drinking.
-He keeps the gold opener in the center drawer of his desk, where he also keeps the bottlecaps as a means of tracking his daily/weekly consumption.

-In Plot It Yourself (chapter 13), Wolfe makes an unprecedented vow after Archie tells him the killer they seek has killed again.
-Wolfe hits the desk with his fist, bellows in a language Archie does not understand, then coldly orders Fritz away when he enters with the beer: "Take it back.
-I shall drink no beer until I get my fingers around that creature's throat.
-And I shall eat no meat."

 Reading

 Reading is central to Nero Wolfe's life, and books are central to the plots of many of the stories.
-The floor-to-ceiling bookshelves lining Wolfe's office contain some 1,200 books (Gambit, chapter 6)—the size of Stout's own library.
+The floor-to-ceiling bookshelves lining Wolfe's office contain some 1,200 books —the size of Stout's own library.

-In the first paragraph of Plot It Yourself, Archie relates his own method of grading what Wolfe is reading, on a scale from A to D. If Wolfe picks up a book before he rings for beer, and if he has marked his place with a thin strip of gold given to him by a grateful client, the book is an A. "I haven't kept score, but I would say that of the two hundred or so books he reads in a year not more than five or six get an A," Archie writes.
-In The Red Box (chapter 12), Wolfe uses a thin strip of ebony to mark his place as he re-reads Seven Pillars of Wisdom.
-Archie indicates in various stories that Wolfe prefers to finish a paragraph before acknowledging an interruption in his reading.
-He often dog-ears a page to mark his place.